History of Natchez, Mississippi: Antebellum (1783–1860)

-The terrain around Natchez on the Mississippi side of the river is hilly.
+The terrain around Natchez on the Mississippi River's bank is hilly.
 The city sits on a high bluff above the Mississippi River; to reach the riverbank, one must travel down a steep road to the landing called Silver Street, which is in marked contrast to the flat "delta" lowland found across the river surrounding the city of Vidalia, Louisiana.
-Its early planter elite built numerous antebellum mansions and estates.
+Wealthy enslavers built numerous mansions and estates using profits generated through slavery and cotton cultivation.
 Many owned plantations in Louisiana but chose to locate their homes on the higher ground in Mississippi.
-Prior to the Civil War, Natchez had more millionaires than any other city in the United States.
+Before the American Civil War, Natchez concentrated extraordinary wealth derived from slavery among its planter class, with more millionaires than any other city in the United States.
 It was frequented by notables such as Aaron Burr, Henry Clay, Andrew Jackson, Zachary Taylor, Ulysses S. Grant, Jefferson Davis, Winfield Scott, and John James Audubon.
-Today the city boasts that it has more antebellum homes than any other city in the U.S., as during the Civil War Natchez was spared the destruction of many other Southern cities.
+Today, Natchez preserves an unusually large number of antebellum structures associated with the plantation economy and slavery; unlike many Southern cities, Natchez experienced comparatively limited wartime destruction during the Civil War.

 The Forks of the Road Market had the highest volume of slave sales in Natchez, and Natchez had the most active slave trading market in Mississippi.
-This also stimulated the city's wealth.
+The forced sale of enslaved people became a major source of local wealth and commercial activity.
 The market, at the intersection of Liberty Street and what was then Washington Street, became especially important after the slave traders Isaac Franklin of Tennessee and John Armfield of Virginia purchased the land in 1823.
-Tens of thousands of slaves passed through the market, transported from Virginia and the Upper South (many by walking overland), and destined for the plantations in the Deep South.
-In this forced migration, more than one million enslaved Black American were taken from their families and moved southward.
+Tens of thousands of enslaved African Americans were trafficked through the market, transported from Virginia and the Upper South (many by walking overland), and destined for the plantations in the Deep South.
+In one of the largest internal forced migrations in U.S. history, more than one million enslaved Black American were taken from their families and moved southward.
 All trading at the market ceased by the summer of 1863, when Union troops occupied Natchez.

-Prior to 1845 and the founding of the Natchez Institute, the city's elite residents were the only ones who could afford a formal education for their children.
+Before 1845 and the founding of the Natchez Institute, the city's wealthy white residents were the only ones who could afford a formal education for their children.
 Although many parents did not have much schooling themselves, they were anxious to provide their children with a quality education.
 Schools opened in the city as early as 1801, but many of the wealthiest families continued to rely on private tutors or out-of-state institutions, some sending their children as far as England and Scotland.
-The city founded the Natchez Institute to offer free education to the rest of the white residents.
+The city founded the Natchez Institute to provide free education to white residents who were excluded from private schools.
 Although children from a variety of economic backgrounds could obtain an education, class differences persisted among students, particularly in terms of school choice and social ties.
-Although it was considered illegal, black slave children were often taught the alphabet and reading the Bible by their white playmates in private homes.
+Although it was considered illegal, some enslaved Black children were clandestinely taught the alphabet and how to read the Bible by their white playmates in private homes.